Britain, EU tell each other to give way in 'difficult' trade talks

 The EU has long said it wants to safeguard the parliament’s right to exercise democratic oversight, but if an agreement arrived later than this weekend, the bloc’s 27 member states could still endorse it on their own.

-Reporting by Elizabeth Piper and Gabriela Baczynska; Editing by Louise Heavens and Frances Kerry
+Reporting by Elizabeth Piper and Gabriela Baczynska; Editing by Louise Heavens, Frances Kerry and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.